 Can you lose disability benefits in Oklahoma?
 Unfortunately, the answer is yes.
 Multiple circumstances could lead to the termination of your Oklahoma Social Security disability insurance (SSDI) and supplemental security income (SSI) disability benefits.
 These benefits depend on your medical condition, ability to work and/or income.
 Therefore, any changes in your circumstances may result in the loss of Social Security benefits.

 Fortunately, you can meet with the Tulsa disability attorneys of Troutman & Troutman, P.C. should you ever face the possibility of losing your Oklahoma SSDI or SSI benefits.
 We exclusively focus on representing disability claims before the Social Security Administration (SSA).
 The husband-wife team at our disability law firm is dedicated to keeping your Oklahoma Social Security benefits active.

 How Can You Lose SSDI or SSI Disability Benefits in Oklahoma?

-Can You Lose Oklahoma SSDI Disability Benefits If You Work?
+Can You Lose Oklahoma SSDI Disability Benefits If You Go Back to Work?

 Will I Lose Oklahoma SSDI Benefits Once I Reach Retirement Age?